What is an endoscopic brow lift?

 Local anesthesia combined with sedation is typically used during an endoscopic brow lift procedure.

-How long does an endoscopic brow lift take to complete?
+How long does the brow lift take to complete?

 The endoscopic brow lift typically takes one to two hours to perform.